 - Cinnamon: This lovely warm spice perfectly compliments the fresh fruit of the salsa.

-How to Make Fruit Salsa and Cinnamon Chips
+How to make Cinnamon Chips

 - Prepare the tortillas: Preheat the oven to 350 degrees F. Meanwhile, brush the tortillas with melted butter or spray them with cooking spray, then stack a few at a time and use a pizza cutter or sharp knife to slice them into triangles.